bhstark2/latency/report.md

 packets that involve sending some of the packets twice, or sending extra information about groups of packets that allow an application to reconstruct the information from a lost packet.
 Packets are often lost in small groups.
-To recover the lost packets, the information to recover them cannot be lost, so it needs to be transmitted far enough from the original packets so that it is less likely to land in the same loss group.
+Lost packets cannot be recovered if the information to recover them is also lost, so the recovery information needs to be transmitted far enough from the original packets so that it is less likely to land in the same loss group.
 This inherently means that the forward error correct adds in more delay than the size of commonly observed loss groups.
 Networks that lose